Cheap DIY Foaming Hand Soap

 We make our hand soap using two ingredients: liquid castile soap and water.

-Sometimes, my oldest daughter helps me, and she gets fancy and puts essentials oils and/or liquid coconut oil in.
+Sometimes, my oldest daughter helps me, and she gets fancy and puts a little bit of liquid coconut oil in to help moisturize our hands

 I usually don’t have time for all that.

-They also make scented liquid castile soap, so you can enjoy the scent of your choosing without the labor of dropping in 15-20 drops of essential oil.
+They also make scented liquid castile soap, so you can enjoy the scent of your choosing.
+My family loves the orange-scented soap, but honestly, they all smell pretty great.

 Here are the very flexible directions to make cheap DIY foaming hand soap: